Age 14

 Shows that models can predict expert code-review scores, making it cheaper to estimate code quality across large datasets.

-Authored policy analysis and columns translating the research on AI, productivity, language, and remote work for government and public audiences.
+Policy analysis and columns on AI, productivity, language, and remote work for public audiences.

 Strategic AI policy analysis commissioned for Kazakhstan's official diplomatic channel at the United Nations.